-For example, various studies have prompted individuals to consider whether behaviours or outcomes, which may have been positive or negative, were the result of an agent’s traits (e.g. her hard work or talents), or due to factors external to the agent (such as luck or other people’s actions).
-These studies have focused on different in-group/out-group identities, with Hindu participants being asked to evaluate the described behaviours of Hindu (in-group) or Muslim (out-group) individuals (Taylor & Jaggi 1974); Israeli and Arab American students being asked to evaluate actions from other Israeli and Arab agents (Rosenberg & Wolfsfeld 1977); and even individuals with preferences for Super Bowl teams (Dallas Cowboys vs Pittsburgh Steelers) being asked to evaluate the causes of events involving their respective teams in a game (Winkler & Taylor 1979).
+For example, various studies have prompted individuals to consider whether behaviors or outcomes, which may have been positive or negative, were the result of an agent’s traits (e.g. her hard work or talents), or due to factors external to the agent (such as luck or other people’s actions).
+These studies have focused on different in-group/out-group identities, with Hindu participants being asked to evaluate the described behaviors of Hindu (in-group) or Muslim (out-group) individuals (Taylor & Jaggi 1974); Israeli and Arab American students being asked to evaluate actions from other Israeli and Arab agents (Rosenberg & Wolfsfeld 1977); and even individuals with preferences for Super Bowl teams (Dallas Cowboys vs Pittsburgh Steelers) being asked to evaluate the causes of events involving their respective teams in a game (Winkler & Taylor 1979).

-In these studies, the findings indicated that when individuals evaluated out-group members, negative behaviours or outcomes were more frequently attributed to failings on the part of the out-group agent (bad character, lack of effort, and so on).
+In these studies, the findings indicated that when individuals evaluated out-group members, negative behaviors or outcomes were more frequently attributed to failings on the part of the out-group agent (bad character, lack of effort, and so on).
 Meanwhile, positive outcomes were explained by situational factors, thereby removing credit from the out-group individual.
 The converse pattern was found when participants made evaluations of in-group members: positive outcomes were more frequently attributed to traits of the agent, whilst negative actions or outcomes were attributed to situational factors out of the agent’s control.

-In another study, participants viewed video recordings of behaviours (a ‘shove’), that could be interpreted in different ways.
-The responses analysed showed that white participants attributed the behaviour as due to personal factors, such as violent dispositions when the perpetrator was racialised black; and more frequently interpreted the same behaviour as due to situational factors when the perpetrator was racialised white (Duncan 1976).
-In these studies, then, in-group favouritism manifests itself in the disposition to reach for explanatory resources that are favourable to members of our in-group.
+In another study, participants viewed video recordings of behaviors (a ‘shove’) that could be interpreted in different ways.
+The responses analyzed showed that white participants attributed the behavior as due to personal factors, such as violent dispositions when the perpetrator was racialized black; and more frequently interpreted the same behavior as due to situational factors when the perpetrator was racialized white (Duncan 1976).
+In these studies, then, in-group favoritism manifests itself in the disposition to reach for explanatory resources that are favorable to members of our in-group.

 A notable feature of this research paradigm, however, is that whilst in some of the studies above the in-group identities tracked social identities that are consequential in structuring social arrangements, and indeed are sometimes identities with which group members positively identify, the in-group bias need not depend on such social identities.
 In studies that asked participants to allocate rewards to in-group and out-group members, the group identities activated were entirely arbitrary, and artificially constructed by the experimental context: e.g. the tendency to over-estimate or under-estimate the number of dots presented in a prior task (Taifel & Turner 1986).
-Yet, even still, being a member of one or other of these groups sufficed to activate in-group bias: members of each group typically favoured the allocation of resources to in-group members, and sought to maximise the difference in resources allocated to in-group and out-group members.
-Other studies focused on arbitrarily constructed group statuses that tracked the team colour to which participants belonged (being assigned to the ‘green’ group, or the ‘red’ group, say) (Dawes et al 1990).
-The key point to note, then, is that whilst the tendency to form such in-group preferences seems a pervasive feature of our psychology, the in-group/out-group statuses that this form of favouritism may track seems to be highly malleable.
+Yet, even still, being a member of one or other of these groups sufficed to activate in-group bias: members of each group typically favored the allocation of resources to in-group members, and sought to maximize the difference in resources allocated to in-group and out-group members.
+Other studies focused on arbitrarily constructed group statuses that tracked the team color to which participants belonged (being assigned to the ‘green’ group, or the ‘red’ group, say) (Dawes et al 1990).
+The key point to note, then, is that whilst the tendency to form such in-group preferences seems a pervasive feature of our psychology, the in-group/out-group statuses that this form of favoritism may track seems to be highly malleable.
 That is to say: who counts as in one’s in-group may be variable, with new (sometimes arbitrary) group statuses being formed depending on social contextual features or prompts.